-Including all LPN duties some additional skill sets for a RN include:
+Including all LPN duties, some additional skillsets for an RN include:

 - Administer and monitor patient medications (including IV)

-- Perform BLS (Basic Life Support), ACLS (Advanced Cardiac Life Support), and/or Pediatric Advanced Life Support (PALS)
+- Perform and lead an emergency response using BLS (Basic Life Support), ACLS (Advanced Cardiac Life Support), and/or Pediatric Advanced Life Support (PALS)

 - Develop a plan of care and wellness for each patient

 - Properly assess and manage all patient populations with appropriate intervention